*this article was originally published in 2017, but is updated annually

 Then go online and do a search for home inspectors in your local area.
 Who has great reviews?
 Who has a professional online presence?

-Regardless, most decent home inspectors are well worth the investment.
-Whether it gives you leverage to ask the seller to cover more fixes, or sets your expectations for what to budget for, getting a home inspection is one of the smartest investments you can make in your new home.
+Most decent home inspectors are well worth the cost.
+Whether it gives you leverage to ask the seller to cover more fixes, or sets your expectations for what to budget for, getting a quality home inspection is one of the smartest investments you can make in your new home.